MS Curriculum and Instruction Areas of Study

-Focuses on exploring curriculum design theory, educational standards, and design frameworks for what to teach.
+Curriculum Design focuses on exploring curriculum design theory, educational standards, and design frameworks for what to teach.
 Together these topics will provide educators with the ability to take principles of curriculum theory and apply them when developing, designing, and modifying curriculum to meet learning needs in their instructional setting.

 Assessment for Student Learning

-Focuses on developing and implementing curriculum and instructional strategies to lesson plans in order to best meet the needs of all learners in various instructional settings.
+Differentiated Instruction focuses on developing and implementing curriculum and instructional strategies to lesson plans in order to best meet the needs of all learners in various instructional settings.

 Foundations of Research

 This course focuses on differentiating between different research paradigms, including qualitative, quantitative, and action research.
 Along with those paradigms, this course also focuses on research study critique, the developing of measurable research questions, hypothesis development, different types of variables and data, and the collection and evaluation of data.